breadcrumbs-app/breadcrumbs/README.md

 Deployment instructions can be found in [INSTALL.md](INSTALL.md).

+The project video can be found at http://youtu.be/wzy0oZn_EQ4.

 ## By Eric Chen, Justin Kim, and Genji Noguchi
 ### Leader: Justin Kim